equintero032/equintero032.github.io/test_case.md

 | 12 | Head to extraction point.| Character enters ship, end animation plays, and load screen appears, then player is returned to their ship |  |

 ## Overall Test Status:
-Was attacked by Moa Eximus platoon sent by The Perrin Sequence while completing the main objective.

 ## Run History: